ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Ballerina outbound authentication is also abstracted out into 2 layers called `http:OutboundAuthHandler` and `auth:OutboundAuthProvider`.

-`auth:OutboundAuthProvider` is protocol independent entity that only knows how to generate credential with the user given necessary information. `http:OutboundAuthHandler` can be protocol dependent.
-Even-though current focus is HTTP, `ballerina/auth` module can act across other protocols as well.
+The `auth:OutboundAuthProvider` is a protocol-independent entity, which only knows how to generate credentials with the necessary information provided by the user.
+The `http:OutboundAuthHandler` can be protocol dependent.
+Even-though the current focus is on HTTP, the `ballerina/auth` module can operate with other protocols as well.

-The `auth:OutboundAuthProvider` is used to create the credential according to the provided configurations.
-The `http:OutboundAuthHandler` is used to get the created credential from `auth:OutboundAuthProvider` and perform HTTP level actions which are adding the required HTTP headers or body using the received credential.
+The `auth:OutboundAuthProvider` is used to create the credentials according to the provided configurations.
+The `http:OutboundAuthHandler` is used to get the created credentials from the `auth:OutboundAuthProvider` and perform HTTP-level actions, which are adding the required HTTP headers or body using the received credentials.

-In a particular authentication scheme, implemented instance of `auth:OutboundAuthProvider` is initialized with required configurations and it is passed to the implemented instance of `http:OutboundAuthHandler`.
+In a particular authentication scheme, the implemented instance of the `auth:OutboundAuthProvider` is initialized with required configurations and it is passed to the implemented instance of the `http:OutboundAuthHandler`.

-Next, the implemented instance of  `http:OutboundAuthHandler` is passed to the `http:Client` configuration as follows and the client is initialized with authentication.
+Next, the implemented instance of  the `http:OutboundAuthHandler` is passed to the `http:Client` configuration as follows and the client is initialized with authentication.

-The following example represents how a client is secured with Basic auth with above mentioned configurations.
+The following example represents how a client is secured with Basic Auth with the above-mentioned configurations.

 ```ballerina
 import ballerina/auth;